 I recently installed a Rubbermaid Configurations Custom Closet Kit in my bedroom and I am LOVING the extra space, tidiness and organization.
 You can take a look at the before and after pictures here and you’ll understand why I am so excited!

-And although you can also buy additional Rubbermaid accessories (drawers, baskets, etc) to add-on to the closet system, for now I decided to create a quick upcycled storage DIY to use in our newly organized closet.
-These storage boxes will hold our seasonal accessories such as t-shirts, tanks, scarves and mitts.
+Although you can also buy additional Rubbermaid accessories (drawers, baskets, etc) to add on to the closet system, I decided to create my own beautiful storage boxes using cardboard and some fabric.
+These decorative storage boxes will hold our seasonal accessories such as t-shirts, tanks, scarves and mitts.

 - Chalkboard Labels (optional)